How to Exploit Hyperspherical Embeddings for Out-of-Distribution Detection?: Experimental Details

 \textbf{Software and hardware.} All methods are implemented in Pytorch 1.10.
 We run all the experiments on NVIDIA GeForce RTX-2080Ti GPU for small to medium batch size and on NVIDIA A100 GPU for large batch size and larger network encoder.

 \textbf{Architecture.} As shown in Figure~\ref{fig:framework}, the overall architecture of \texttt{CIDER} consists of a projection head $h$ on top of a deep neural network encoder $f$.
-Following common practice and fair comparison with prior works~\cite{2021ssd}, \cite{2020supcon}, we fix the output dimension of the projection head to be 128.
-We use a linear projection head for the simpler task CIFAR-10 and a two-layer non-linear projection head for the more complex task CIFAR-100.
+Following common practice and fair comparison with prior works~\citep{2021ssd}, \citep{2020supcon}, we fix the output dimension of the projection head to be 128.
+We use a two-layer non-linear projection head for CIFAR-10 and CIFAR-100 as in ~\cite{sun2022knnood}.

-\textbf{Training.} For methods based on pre-trained models such as MSP~\cite{hendrycks2016baseline}, ODIN~\cite{liang2018enhancing}, Mahalanobis~\cite{lee2018simple}, and Energy~\cite{liu2020energy}, we follow the common practice and train with the cross-entropy loss for 200 epochs with an initial learning rate of $0.1$.
-For fair comparison, methods involving contrastive learning~\cite{winkens2020contrastive},\cite{tack2020csi},\cite{2021ssd} are trained for 500 epochs.
-For \texttt{CIDER}, we adopt the same key hyperparameters for contrastive losses such as initial learning rate (0.5), temperature (0.1), and batch size (512) as \texttt{SSD+}~\cite{2021ssd} in main experiments to demonstrate the effectiveness and simplicity of our loss.
+\textbf{Training.} For methods based on pre-trained models such as MSP~\citep{hendrycks2016baseline}, ODIN~\citep{liang2018enhancing}, Mahalanobis~\citep{lee2018simple}, and Energy~\citep{liu2020energy}, we follow the configurations in \citet{sun2022knnood} for CIFAR-10 and train with the cross-entropy loss for 100 epochs.
+The initial learning rate is $0.1$ and decays by a factor of 10 at epochs 50, 75, and 90 respectively.
+For the more challenging dataset CIFAR-100, we train 200 epochs.
+We use stochastic gradient descent with momentum $0.9$, and weight decay $10^{-4}$.
+For fair comparison, methods involving contrastive learning~\citep{winkens2020contrastive},\citep{tack2020csi},\citep{2021ssd} are trained for 500 epochs on CIFAR-10 and CIFAR-100.
+For \texttt{CIDER}, we adopt the same key hyperparameters for contrastive losses such as initial learning rate (0.5), temperature (0.1), and batch size (512) as \texttt{SSD+}~\citep{2021ssd} in main experiments to demonstrate the effectiveness and simplicity of CIDER.
+For the prototype update factor $\alpha$, we set the default value as 0.95 for simplicity.
+We observed that $\alpha=0.95$ on CIFAR-10 with ResNet-18 and $\alpha=0.5$ on CIFAR-100 with ResNet-34 provide stronger performance.

-\textbf{Evaluation.} For each OOD test set, if the dataset size is larger than the size of the ID test set $|\mathcal{D}^{id}_{test}|$, we randomly select a subset with size $|\mathcal{D}^{id}_{test}|$ for fairness consideration.
-During test time, we fix the OOD detection score throughout our study, which allows us to isolate the effect of representation quality under different training methods.
-For simplicity, we consider the \emph{maximum Mahalanobis distance}~\cite{lee2018simple} based on a single layer and with shared covariance estimated from the training set as in Eq.~\ref{score:M}.
-Note that more complicated variants exist such as estimating the class-wise covariance~\cite{winkens2020contrastive} and calculating the Mahalanobis score from multiple intermediate layers and training a logistic regression to find a good combination of scores from different layers~\cite{lee2018simple}.
-A recent work~\cite{ren2021simple} proposed a Relative Mahalanobis score to improve near-OOD detection.
-We believe that variants of the Mahalanobis score also benefit from improved representation quality and leave as future work.